What types of Surf are there, which one is yours?

 If what you want is to practice surfing, you can check the necessary elements for its practice:

-• Surfboard.
-This is the most important and main aspect of the surfer.
-Their choice depends on the level of the practitioner.
-Generally, beginners will start out using long, wide and thick boards because they have greater buoyancy and stability.
-On the other hand, the most experienced surfers use small, narrow and thin boards, because they have the ability to perform all kinds of maneuvers.
+- Surfboard.
+It is the most important and main aspect of the surfer.
+Its choice depends on the level of the surfer.
+Generally, beginners will start using long, wide and thick boards because they have greater buoyancy and stability.
+On the other hand, more experienced surfers use small, narrow and thin boards, because they have the ability to perform all kinds of maneuvers.
 The choice should be made according to the size of the waves, since the bigger the waves, the longer the board should be.

-• Neoprene wetsuit.
+- Neoprene wetsuit.
 This is the element to cover you.
-There is a wide variety of wetsuits that will prevent you from getting cold in the sea.
-Their choice is based primarily on water temperature.
+There is a great variety of wetsuits that will prevent you from getting cold in the sea.
+Your choice is mainly based on the temperature of the water.
 The value will be different depending on the quality and thickness.

-• The invention.
-We are talking about a kind of rope, which is made of elastic plastic, which keeps the board attached to the foot through a Velcro fastening.
-It must be in good condition, since it is very important that it is not broken by a wave.
+- The invention.
+We are talking about a kind of rope, which is made of elastic plastic, which keeps the board attached to the foot through a Velcro tie.
+It must be in good condition, since it is very important that a wave does not break it.

-• Kerosene wax.
-Here we have a type of wax that can be placed on the upper part of the board, which is ideal to prevent you from slipping at any time.
+- Kerosene wax.
+Here we have a type of wax that can be placed on the top of the board, which is ideal so that you do not slip at any time.

-• Grip.
-This is a rubber-like equipment that sticks to the board so you don’t slip.
+- Grip.
+This is a rubber-like material that sticks to the board to prevent you from slipping.
 It can replace kerosene or be combined with it, as is the case with kerosene for the front foot and grip for the back foot.

-Practicing this sport implies a cost that usually varies between medium and high, depending on the price of the equipmentyou use at first.
-At the same time, surfing has a variety of benefits and risks.
+Practicing this sport involves a cost that usually varies between medium and high, depending on the price of the materials you use at first.
+At the same time, surfing has a wide variety of benefits and risks.

 The first thing to know is that surfing combines aerobic work with toning.
-This means you have the ability to improve cardiorespiratory function and burn calories at the same time, all while working arm and back muscles, strengthening your figure.
+This implies that you have the ability to improve cardiorespiratory function and burn calories at the same time, all while working arm and back muscles, strengthening your figure.

 Risks are caused by different factors.
-The first of these is with the environment itself.
+The first of these is the environment itself.
 Waves can be dangerous, so while you will learn to anticipate them, the reality is that sometimes the terrain is unpredictable.
-At the same time, you should pay attention to your posture to avoid injuries.
+At the same time, you will have to pay attention to your posture to avoid injuries.

 The most frequent “hits” may be:

-• Blows and cuts.
-These are injuries that can occur without us realizing it, given that we are living the frenetic pace of the waves.
+- Blows and cuts.
+These are injuries that can occur without us realizing it, since we are living the frenetic waves.

-• Skin burns.
-Sunscreen should always be used, even on less sunny or cloudy days.
+- Skin burns.
+We should always use sun protection, even on less sunny or cloudy days.

 Therefore, we have already known the different variants of surfing, a really complex sport with multiple variants that has a long history and trajectory.
-You must always remember that, although it is very pleasant, relaxing and adrenalin-pumping, you also need to learn to have “respect” for the water, which can often be your friend, but at other times an unpredictable factor that could endanger your stability.
+You should always remember that, although it is very pleasant, relaxing and adrenaline-pumping, you also need to learn to have “respect” for the water, which can often be your friend, but many times an unpredictable factor that could endanger your stability.